pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 if (moving)
 ```

-Will all run the code when `moving` is true.
-One difference is that the final one will test for a truthy value as opposed to the value `true`, which can make the final expression a little more flexible
+Will all run the code when `moving` is true?
+One difference is that the final one will test for a truthy value instead of the value `true`, which can make the last expression a little more flexible.

 [Reference](https://dorey.github.io/JavaScript-Equality-Table/)

 ## Functions

-Right now, the only way we can test if our item should move, is by going into the file and changing the values of `moving` and `shouldBeMoving`.
+Right now, we can only test if our item should move by going into the file and changing the values of `moving` and `shouldBeMoving`.
 The code will run immediately and only run once.

-Functions allow us to create reusable blocks of code that we can control when they run and how many times they run
+Functions allow us to create reusable blocks of code to control when and how many times they run.

 Therefore, we can improve this code by putting it in a function.

-Refactoring code can be hard, it takes practice.
-It is still recommended to work outside in order to refactor.
+Refactoring code can be challenging, and it takes practice.
+It is still recommended to work outside to refactor.

-First, create the outer function
+First, create the outer function.

 ```js
 const fixIt = () => {};